The trivial fiber topology and framed motives over the integers

 commute with the corresponding endofunctors

 \end{proof}

-\begin{prop} The functors $\tids$, $\jus$ preserve Nisnevich local objects and Nisnevich equivalences.
-The functor $\jds$ preserve Nisnevich local objects.
-The same results hold for $\tf$-local objects and $\tf$-equivalences. \end{prop} \begin{proof} \Cref{lm:topologically-XtoXhs,lm:tf-topologically-XtoXhs,lm:LocEqCovPoints,lm:schemespointssites} imply the claim for $\tids$.
-The case of $\jus$ follows similarly because the functor $\Sm_{B-Z}\rightarrow \Sm_{B}$ preserves fiber products, and Nisnevich coverings and points.
-The latter also hold for $\tf$-coverings and points.
-For $\jds$ we use the first part of \Cref{lm:LocEqCovPoints}. \end{proof}
+\begin{prop} The functors $\tids$, $\jus$ preserve Nisnevich local objects and Nisnevich local equivalences.
+The functor $\jds$ preserves Nisnevich local objects.
+The same results hold for $\tf$-local objects and $\tf$-local equivalences. \end{prop} \begin{proof} \Cref{lm:topologically-XtoXhs,lm:tf-topologically-XtoXhs,lm:LocEqCovPoints,lm:schemespointssites} imply the claim for $\tids$.
+The case of $\jus$ follows similarly because the functor $\Sm_{B-Z}\rightarrow \Sm_{B}$ preserves fiber products, Nisnevich coverings, and points.
+The latter also holds for $\tf$-coverings and points (for $\jds$, we use the first part of \Cref{lm:LocEqCovPoints}). \end{proof}

-\begin{prop} The functor $\tif$ preserves Nisnevich local objects and $\tf$-local objects. \end{prop} \begin{proof} Suppose $\calF\in \HHtriv(\Sm_B)$ is Nisnevich local (resp. $\tf$-local).
-By \Cref{definition:NiswNis,definition:tf}, any Nisnevich covering (resp. $\tf$-covering) $\widetilde X^h_Z\to X^h_Z$ in $\SmBcZ$ is induced by a Nisnevich covering (resp. $\tf$-covering) $\widetilde X\to X$ in $\Sm_B$.
+\begin{prop} The functor $\tif$ preserves Nisnevich local objects and $\tf$-local objects. \end{prop} \begin{proof} Suppose $\calF\in \HHtriv(\Sm_B)$ is Nisnevich local (resp.~$\tf$-local).
+By \Cref{definition:NiswNis,definition:tf}, any Nisnevich covering (resp.~$\tf$-covering) $\widetilde X^h_Z\to X^h_Z$ in $\SmBcZ$ is induced by a Nisnevich covering (resp.~$\tf$-covering) $\widetilde X\to X$ in $\Sm_B$.
 For $\check C_{\widetilde X}(X,\calF)$, see \eqref{eq:Check(widetilde X)}, we have equivalences

-The first and fourth equivalences follow from the definition of $\tif\calF$ in \eqref{eq:tifjustidsjdscoPresentable}, while the second and third equivalences follow since $\calF$ is Nisnevich local (resp. $\tf$-local). \end{proof}
+The first and fourth equivalences follow from the definition of $\tif\calF$ in \eqref{eq:tifjustidsjdscoPresentable}, while the second and third equivalences follow since $\calF$ is Nisnevich local (resp.~$\tf$-local). \end{proof}

 \begin{prop} If $B$ is a one-dimensional base scheme then $\tif$ and $\jds$ preserve $\tf$-equivalences on $\SH_{s}(\Sm_B)$. \end{prop}